Privacy Policy

 Right to lodge a complaint with a supervisory authority (Art.
 77 GDPR)

 Under Article 77 of the GDPR, you have the right to lodge a complaint with a supervisory authority if you believe that the processing of your personal data violates data protection regulations.
-In particular, you may exercise this right to lodge a complaint with a supervisory authority in the Member State of your habitual residence, your place of work, or the place where the alleged infringement occurred.
+In particular, you may exercise this right to lodge a complaint with a supervisory authority in the Member State of your habitual residence, your place of work, or the location of the alleged infringement.

 Unless otherwise stated above, please contact the entity listed in the legal notice to exercise your rights as a data subject.

-Our external data protection officer is available to answer any questions you may have regarding data protection.
-You can reach him or her using the contact information below:
+Our external data protection officer is available to answer any questions you may have regarding data protection at the following contact details:

 datenschutz nord GmbH